LGLLimited/SalSim/README.md

 # SalSim
-R package for processing output from SalSim (a Salmon Lifecycle Simulator).
+R package for processing output files from SalSim (a Salmon Lifecycle Simulator).
+For more information about SalSim, visit http://salsim.com